AI Dev Tools Zoomcamp: Learn AI-powered coding assistants and agents Register here!

 6. Certificate: freeCodeCamp “Machine Learning with Python” Certification (upon completing required projects)

-“Machine Learning with Python” by FreeCodeCamp teaches practical machine learning with Python and TensorFlow.
+“Machine Learning with Python” by FreeCodeCamp teaches practical machine learning with Python and PyTorch.
 You’ll build several neural networks and explore core and advanced topics including how neural networks work, CNNs, RNNs/LSTMs, natural language processing, and an introduction to reinforcement learning.
-Instruction combines a TensorFlow course by Tim Ruscica (“Tech With Tim”) with conceptual videos by Brandon Rohrer.
+Instruction combines a PyTorch course by Tim Ruscica (“Tech With Tim”) with conceptual videos by Brandon Rohrer.
 To earn the certificate, you complete hands-on projects such as Rock-Paper-Scissors, a Cat/Dog image classifier, a KNN book recommender, a linear-regression health-costs calculator, and an SMS text classifier, demonstrating applied skills across computer vision, NLP, recommendation, and regression.

 16. Practical Deep Learning for Coders by Fast.ai